All Black star Neven MacEwan's incredible tale of redemption

 But it all changed after MacEwan descended into a dark battle with alcoholism towards the end of his 52-match All Black career, which intensified after several post-rugby business failures.

-Faced with crippling debts, MacEwan made the painful decision to off-load his collection of rugby jerseys – both from the All Blacks and French, Australian, English and Springbok tops he had swapped with opposition players post-match.
+Faced with crippling debts, MacEwan made the painful decision to offload his collection of rugby jerseys – from the All Blacks and French, Australian, English and Springbok tops he had swapped with opposition players post-match.

 MacEwan – who has opened up on his life in a new memoir, When The Crowd Stops Roaring which is published on Wednesday, his 85th birthday – even sold some of his prized collection at a flea market in Palmerston North for $60 each.